-On May 17, 1954 the U.S. Supreme Court handed down a unanimous decision stating that "separate educational facilities are inherently unequal."
-The idea of “separate but equal” education was ruled a violation of the Equal Protection Clause of the 14th Amendment of the U.S. Constitution.
+On May 17, 1954, the U.S. Supreme Court made the unanimous decision that the idea of “separate but equal” education was in violation of the Equal Protection Clause of the 14th Amendment of the U.S. Constitution.

-The court held that even if segregated black and white schools were equal in quality with facilities and teachers, segregation alone was harmful to black students and unconstitutional.
 The court found that the nature of segregation created significant psychological and social disadvantages for black children.
-Thus, the decision helped pave the way for integration in the U.S. as well as the civil rights movement.
+Thus, the decision helped pave the way for integration in the U.S. and invigorated the civil rights movement.

-Coleman remained a partner at Dilworth through the mid 1970's before being named U.S. Secretary of Transportation in the administration of President Gerald Ford.
+Coleman remained a partner at Dilworth through the mid-1970s, before being named U.S. Secretary of Transportation in the administration of President Gerald Ford.
 He continued to practice law in Washington, D.C. into his 90’s.
 Today, Coleman’s legacy is embraced by the attorneys of Dilworth Paxson.